 You can browse through all the keywords and decide which keyword you want to target.
 Mangools color code the result from green to red:

 Moreover, Mangools make it easy for you by giving recommendations.
-In other words, it will inform you whether your targeted keyword is possible to compete or not.
-So, we suggest aiming for keywords with orange color for the best possible results.
+In other words, it will inform you whether your targeted keyword is competitive.
+We suggest aiming for keywords with orange color for the best possible results.

-To sum everything up, these are the 7 keyword research tools to improve your SEO score.
+To sum up, these are the 7 keyword research tools to improve your SEO.
 We hope you can try these tools and see which is more suitable for your needs.